California's Tax Landscape and Your Mortgage

 California-Specific Considerations

-- Prop 13 caps assessed value increases at 2%/year — long-term owners pay far less than new buyers
+- Prop 13 caps assessed value increases at 2%/year.
+Long-term owners pay far less than new buyers

-- High-cost county loan limits up to $1,209,750 in Bay Area and LA County
+- 2026 high-cost county loan limits can reach $1,249,125 in the Bay Area and Los Angeles County

 - Earthquake insurance is separate and not included in standard policies ($1,500-$5,000/year)